Skip to main content

 tip

-For spatial transformation image augmentations, we recommend applying perspective transformation to the original image first, then overlaying the background image.
-This way, the background image won't have strange black edges.
+For "spatial transformation" augmentation operations, we recommend performing the perspective transformation first, followed by adding the background image.
+This ensures that the background won’t have strange black edges.

-Text images are also prone to issues with strong light reflections.
-In this case, we can use RandomSunFlare to simulate this condition:
+Text images often have issues with strong light reflections.
+In this case, we can use RandomSunFlare to simulate this effect:

 from albumentations import RandomSunFlare